The larvae feed on Oleander (nerium), and Periwinkle (vinca sp), a common ground cover plant and will usually take Privet.

 Remember the food plants of this species are poisonous so wash your hands.

-The larvae stage can be as short as 16 days at 25*C and pupae only 3 weeks.
+The larvae stage can be as short as 16 days at 25*C and pupae stage only 3 – 4 weeks.
+Continually brooded.